 Over the years Intervision has created 100s of websites for businesses, large and small, and the list of key elements for a successful website keeps evolving as technology, design and Google algorithms change.
 Right now, these are the “must haves”, the essential ingredients, in terms of design and functionality, for a successful website.

-Know your purpose and communicate this.
+An essential element of a good website is to know your purpose and communicate this.
 Make it clear upfront, preferably on your home page, who you are and what you do.

 Limit your main menu items and organise your information into sub-pages.

 Think of the general path you would like a site visitor to take and lead them there with promo boxes.

 A site visitor needs to make sense of your site in a matter of seconds and will then expect that the rest of the site to follow suit.